We have built the first ever reliable and freely available tool to identify global pollution trends.

-Download the App and add to the Map.
+Download the app and add to the map.

 Zoom in to see more photos of litter collected and click on them to enlarge

 Our action together in numbers:

-Upload your photograph
+Upload your photos

 and see how you've helped fight the crisis

 29 million tons of plastic is predicted to enter our oceans by 2040, nearly triple the current rate.

 Currently we don’t know much beyond this as there is no well-established data about non-plastic pollution like metal and glass.

 We don’t have time to waste guessing to solve the problem while litter continues to pollute our environment.

 We’ve partnered with the University of Nottingham and University of Glasgow in the UK, who review and analyse everything logged in the app.